 WE speak of the ordinance of Baptism in this chapter from the point of view of its being a condition of salvation -- the present salvation, as explained in the foregoing chapters, in which a chief element is the remission of past sins.

 After Jesus Christ arose from the dead, and during forty days before He ascended to the right hand of the Father, He appeared to His disciples and gave them His commandments for the great work now to be carried on in His Name.
 These instructions were given at various appearances, and we have them reported to us at the close of each Gospel.
 Jesus appears to have repeated the instructions not always in the same words, and we require to compare the Great Commission in Matthew, Mark, and Luke, so as to have the full account.
 It is found the evangelists do not contradict, but complement and throw light upon, each other.
-In Matthew the Apostles are instructed to "make disciples" and to baptize these disciples into the name of the Father and of the Son and of the Holy Spirit, which is expressed in Mark thus: "Preach the Gospel to every creature, he that believeth and is baptized shall be saved, but he that disbelieveth shall be condemned."
+In Matthew the Delegates are instructed to "make disciples" and to baptize these disciples into the name of the Father and of the Son and of the Holy Spirit, which is expressed in Mark thus: "Preach the Gospel to every creature, he that believeth and is baptized shall be saved, but he that disbelieveth shall be condemned."
 Thus baptism as a condition of salvation, or as Matthew, to the same effect, reports, baptism into the Divine Name, comes before us in the Great Commission itself.

 The ordinance has given rise to much controversy, owing to the fact that in Christendom there has come to be much diversity of thought and practice in relation to this ordinance.
 Baptists get their name from the fact that they hold that the word means to immerse; and many others not called Baptists yet practice immersion.
 But most of the great religious communities sprinkle water on the candidate and call it baptism.
 There are differences also regarding the proper subject of baptism, and also regarding its purpose.

 One good result of all this discussion is that a unanimity prevails as to what are the points which need discussion.